gardakan/cv_project/README.md

 # cv_project

-This is a project for a client which will help track monthly balances plus total in accounts located in several countries.
+This is an application to help track monthly balances and taxes paid in accounts located across several countries.
-At the moment it just works on the command line, standalone to follow.
+It is under development and is not yet fully functional.

 Includes the files:

-cv_main.py - The main loop.
-This is the file that runs the program.
+accounts_main.py - The main loop.
+This is the file that runs the program and contains the GUI.

 db_handler - Package containing db_handler.py.
-This contains the guts.
+This contains database handling methods.

 Dependencies:
 Requests (https://github.com/kennethreitz/requests) library needed in order for it to work.